SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Lab-files/DeviceSimulation/docs/ENVIRONMENT_VARIABLES.md

 ### Environment variables when using Visual Studio

-Global variables still apply, however it's possible to store environment variables in the the startup project settings.
+Global variables still apply, however it's possible to store environment variables in the startup project settings.

 Right-click on the WebService project, select Properties.
 Environment variables can be set in `Debug` section.